 Disaster Recovery Testing and Why Your Business Needs It

-Statistics show that 95% of companies worldwide invest considerable resources in planning for the worst.
-However, only 72% of them use disaster recovery testing to check the veracity of their plan in action.
-The other 23% simply hope for the best, risking losing both profit and customers in the event an actual outage occurs.
-The truth is that without thorough testing, even a brilliant plan is doomed to fail.
-Read on to learn how to develop a DR testing strategy for your company and why it should include NAKIVO Backup & Replication.
+Statistics show that 95% of companies worldwide invest considerable resources in planning for the worst, including in DR. However, only 78% of them use disaster recovery testing to verify that their plan actually meets the objectives.
+Read on to learn what is disaster recovery testing and how to develop a DR testing strategy for your organization to ensure system availability and business continuity through any incident.

 What Is Disaster Recovery Testing?

 Disaster recovery testing is the verification of the DR plan steps to ensure that the plan can be implemented successfully and critical applications and data can be restored after a disruption.
 Testing the disaster recovery plan aims to ensure that business operations and critical services can be maintained during and after an incident.